SoftCake-Dev/pdf-module/README.md

 ### by Java/Kotlin code only
 tbd

-## Integration to project
+## Implementation into your project
 The module is not yet published in any of public repositories.
-So only way how to implement the module into your project is to build it by your own and implement as .jar or alternatively implement it directly as module to your project.
+Therefore, the only way how to implement the module into your project is to build it on your own and implement it as .jar or, alternatively, implement it directly as module to your project.

 ### as module